The Canterbury Tales (film): Plot

-Perkin, a Chaplin-esque fool who carries a cane and wears a hat resembling a bowler, steals food from bystanders and causes havoc.
+Perkin, a Charlie Chaplin-esque fool who carries a cane and wears a hat resembling a bowler, steals food from bystanders and causes havoc.
 He is chased by the police who he escapes from by ducking out of the way while they trip into the Thames River.
 Perkin crashes a wedding where he steals the attention of the bride and smashes a wedding cake into the face of the feckless husband.
 This enrages the father-in-law who throws him out.
 Perkin goes home where he is scolded by his midget father.
 His mother is more sympathetic and steals food for him.
 She hopes he will find work tomorrow.
 Perkin next finds work polishing eggs.
 While his employer is away, Perkin is distracted by a group of men playing a dice game nearby and joins them.
 He steals money from his employer to use but is soon discovered and fired.
 Perkin accompanies one of the men home, where he shares a bed with the man and his wife, who is a prostitute.
 That night, he dreams he is dancing with naked women in a similar manner to how the party guests were dancing at the wedding he had previously crashed.
 Two police officers who Perkin evaded earlier discover him there and awaken him.
 Perkin is arrested and put in the stocks where he drunkenly sings The Ould Piper while bystanders and minstrels cheer and shout.

 Fourth Tale (The Miller's Tale):

 Chaucer reads a funny story from the Decameron.
 His wife scolds him for wasting time so he sits down to write his own story.
 This is the Miller's Tale.